-Co-chaired by Terri Bullock, Vice-Chair of the Board, and Gail Landis, Governance Committee Chair, the Strategic Planning Task Force collaborated throughout summer, autumn and early winter under the guidance of a professional management consultant.
-Throughout the process, the committee worked through a series of input mechanisms and information processes including research on best practices for non-profits, similar work by our sister collective giving organizations and numerous good governance materials.
+Co-chaired by Terri Bullock, Chair of the Board, and Gail Landis, Governance Committee Chair, the Strategic Planning Task Force collaborated throughout summer, autumn and early winter under the guidance of a professional management consultant.
+Throughout the process, the committee worked through a series of input mechanisms and information processes including research on best practices for nonprofits, similar work by our sister collective giving organizations and numerous good governance materials.

 The planning research showed strong support for our mission and wide participation of our members.
 This is a wonderful reflection of the dedication and commitment of women in our community to engage in philanthropic work for the benefit of all.
 The rapid expansion in membership is exciting and, inherently, brings with it a clear need for organizational structure – the building blocks – that will enable us, as volunteers, to consistently deliver on our philanthropic promise.

-To achieve the goal of continuing to fulfill and sustain our mission, the plan consists of the two initiatives:
+To achieve the goal of continuing to fulfill and sustain our mission, the plan consists of two initiatives:

-1. Leadership Development – Design and implement the Wood River Women’s Foundation Leadership Development Program to foster the identification, recruitment and experiential preparation of rising leaders across the organization.
+Design and implement the Wood River Women’s Foundation Leadership Development Program to foster the identification, recruitment and experiential preparation of rising leaders across the organization.

 The WRWF rate of growth calls for an expanding circle of qualified leaders across the organization.
 These leaders must be drawn from the growing membership, identified, recruited and familiarized with the WRWF Standards of Governance and Operations.